-Eighty years since the first children were evacuated from cities across Britain, in this first of two special blogs, we look at how country houses were requisitioned by schools and their evacuated children.
+Over eighty years since the first children were evacuated from cities across Britain, and as part of our history of childhood month here at The Archive, in this special blog we will take a look at how country houses were requisitioned by schools and their evacuated children.

 The grandest of stately homes were not exempt from requisition, with some of the country’s largest and most famous houses, including Blenheim Palace, Chatsworth and Castle Howard, taken over for the purpose of housing evacuated schools.
 Using contemporary accounts in the British Newspaper Archive, we will delve into the difficulties and the benefits that schools faced once removed to these grand surrounds.

 Upon the outbreak of war in September 1939, boys’ public school Malvern College was evacuated to Blenheim Palace, the ancestral home of the Dukes of Marlborough and the birthplace of Winston Churchill.
 An October article in the Birmingham Daily Post outlines the complications of this move:

 It is difficult for anyone who has not had a first-hand experience of an undertaking of this kind to realise the immense amount of work which has been necessary and the great cost which has been incurred in providing sufficient accommodation for the school to exist at all.

 Finding suitable classroom accommodation proved to be a ‘grave difficulty,’ with some lessons being taught in the laundry.
 Blenheim Palace’s state rooms, as well as the Long Library, were converted into dormitories for the boys, who were not allowed to use ink for fear of damage to the valuable tapestries and paintings still adorning the rooms.